 In the modern financial landscape, there’s a growing emphasis on investments that yield financial returns and contribute positively to the environment and society.
 This trend has given rise to instruments like green bonds and the broader domain of impact investing.
 For a vertical farming startup, which inherently promotes sustainable agriculture, these can be lucrative avenues for funding.

 Sustainable investing has moved from being a niche segment to a significant force in the financial world.
 Individual and institutional investors are increasingly considering environmental, social, and governance (ESG) factors in their investment decisions.

-- Environmental impact: The focus here is on investments in ventures with a positive environmental footprint or actively contributing to environmental conservation.
-A vertical farming startup’s promise of sustainable agriculture fits this criterion perfectly.
+- Environmental impact: The focus here is on investments in ventures that have a positive environmental footprint or actively contribute to environmental conservation.
+A vertical farming startup’s promise of sustainable agriculture perfectly fits this criterion.

 - Social and governance factors: Beyond environmental concerns, investors also look at how businesses impact their communities, their ethical standards, and their governance structures.

 Positioning your startup for green bonds